Anti-Raid/thaumodynamics-next/README.md

 ## Getting Started

 ### Development
-To run the documentation site locally:
+To run the documentation site locally by running:

 ```bash
 npm run dev